-The waste business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers, (2) contract terms often linked to volumes collected or processed, which are in turn linked to industrial production (see exhibit 5 below), and (3) the modest and residual exposure to paper and scrap metal prices of the recycling business.
+The waste business is more exposed to cyclical macroeconomic conditions, reflecting (1) the higher proportion of I&C customers, (2) contract terms often linked to volumes collected or processed, which are in turn linked to industrial production (see exhibit 8 below), and (3) the modest and residual exposure to paper and scrap metal prices of the recycling business (see exhibit 9 below).
 With barriers to entry low in the collecting and elimination of non-hazardous waste, Veolia continues to invest in higher value-added activities, which can include sorting, hazardous materials and recovery, which will in turn raise the group's exposure to materials and energy price fluctuations.

-Exhibit 5 Veolia's waste business is exposed to the macroeconomic cycle (growth rate in %)
+Veolia's waste business is exposed to the macroeconomic cycle (% change year-on-year)

 Note: in 2010, waste volumes are from industrial clients only.
-Source: Veolia, Moody's Investors Service
+Source: Company reports, Moody's Investors Service